Homework 3 - DMAOC (div, mul, and, or, case)

 Add support for case in the interpreter

 In your interpreter, you can implement support for this expression however you'd like.
+See below for some helpful built-in OCaml functions.

 Add support for case in the compiler